Cookie Run: OvenSmash: How to Build Tiger Lily Cookie (Best Setup)

 Final build summary

-Build Tiger Lily Cookie with Spear of the Wilds, Tiger Dash, and Feral Awakening, then prioritize HP Boost at Levels 8 and 10.
-Play her as a cautious marksman before Level 6 and a controlled bruiser after it.
-The moment you stop forcing full backline spacing and start using Feral Awakening for sustained close pressure, Tiger Lily’s kit aligns with the build.
+Build Tiger Lily Cookie with Spear of the Wilds, Tiger Dash, and Feral Awakening.
+Take HP Boost at Level 8, then Special Skill CD and Shrub Master at Level 10.
+Play her as a cautious Marksman before Level 6 and a controlled bruiser after it.
+The moment you stop forcing full backline spacing and start using Feral Awakening for sustained close pressure, the kit aligns with the build.

 F